codyaverett/memento/learning/computing/programming/shell/sed/sed examples to print lines from a file.md

   [ux] indicates line containing the pattern either 'u' or 'x'.

-## Print lines which end with 'x' or 'X'
+## Print Lines Which End with 'x' or 'X'

 ```shell
 $ sed -n '/[xX]$/p' file